rhughes42/Revolver/README.md

 The mutation rate value controls how many genes in the chromosome will be modified.
 One heuristic for the value of the mutateRate field is to use 1.0 / numGenes, so that on average one gene in the chromosome will be mutated every time Mutate is called.

+### Fitness values vs. cost functions.
+With arbitrary minimization problems, the target function to be minimized is usually called a cost function.
+In the context of evolutionary and genetic algorithms, however, the function is usually called a fitness function.
+Notice the terminology is a bit awkward because lower values of fitness are better than higher values.
+In this example, the fitness function is completely self-contained.
+In many optimization problems, the fitness function requires additional input parameters, such as a matrix of data or a reference to an external data file.

 ### What is evolutionary optimization?
 An evolutionary optimization algorithm is an implementation of a meta-heuristic modeled on the behavior of biological evolution.
 These algorithms can be used to find approximate solutions to difficult or impossible numerical minimization problems.